The Most Popular High School Plays And Musicals

 It's appealing to high schools because it's adaptable, says Rebecca Skrypeck, the theater director who oversaw a production of the play at Springfield High School in Springfield, Vt.

-While they musicals stayed mostly the same, there were some newcomers on the plays list.
-That includes Peter and the Starcatcher, which tells the backstory for the characters of Peter Pan, adapted from a children's book by the same name.
-Two familiar plays returned to this year's list: You Can't Take It with You and Our Town.
+While they musicals stayed mostly the same, there were some newcomers to this year's plays list.
+That includes Radium Girls, which tells the story of the young women who worked in radium-dial factories painting clock faces.
+One familiar plays dropped off this year's top 10 list: You Can't Take It with You, but don't worry, it's still one of the most common high school performances of all time — it's been among the top six every decade since the 40s.

-The new data didn't have a big impact on our decade leaders, but for plays, the order of popularity shifted slightly.
+The new data didn't have a big impact on our decade leaders, but the order of popularity shifted slightly.

 The back story